OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 Cloak Network Overview
 ********************************

-The flowing diagram shows a basic Cloak network made of 3 nodes.
+The flowing diagram shows a basic Cloak Network made of 3 nodes.
 All nodes run the same application inside an enclave.
 The effects of user and member transactions are eventually committed to a replicated encrypted ledger.
 A consortium of members is in charge of governing the network.